 Second, different types of music elicited different kinds of memories and greatly varied narratives of learning.
-Reflective music often evoked memories of reflection; large scale celebratory pieces often recalled narratives of success and minor key slow and melancholic extracts often elicited memories of challenging experiences.
-Yet, when this happened, some emerging narratives were not types we had expected, and some degree of unpredictability is both a risk and fascinating potential for qualitative exploration given individual responses and the emotive nature of music.
+Reflective music often evoked memories of reflection; large scale celebratory pieces often recalled narratives of success; and minor key slow and melancholic extracts often elicited memories of challenging experiences.
+Yet, when this happened, some emerging narratives were not types we had expected.
+In qualitative exploration some degree of unpredictability and the unexpected constitutes both a risk and fascinating potential for benefits; here, this is framed by individual responses and the emotive nature of music.

 A third major finding relates to dimensions of narratives of learning evoked by music here.
-They include: cognitive dimensions of academic learning; physical skill learning; learning life-lessons of character, morality and values; social, collaborative and teamwork learning; learning arts and aesthetics; and affective dimensions of learning about emotions.
+They include: cognitive dimensions of academic learning; physical skill learning; learning life-lessons of developing character, morality and values; social, collaborative and teamwork learning; learning arts and aesthetics; and affective dimensions of learning about emotions.
 Few of these dimensions were predicted.
 These outcomes demonstrate the potential of music to recall vividly remembered, multifaceted and unexpected ideas of learning.
 Based on a considerable range of examples which illustrate an unexpectedly broad range of dimensions of narratives of learning, we conclude that pre-selected music in qualitative inquiries can allow access to areas of richness and depth of experience that would not necessarily be recalled in response to other stimuli such as textually based questions.
+The Da Capo technique opens up other dimensions.

-Regarding content, the nature and range of narratives of learning involved here shows wide potential application of music for qualitative researchers investigating other narrative areas..
+Regarding content, the nature and range of narratives of learning involved here shows wide potential application of music for qualitative researchers investigating other narrative areas.
 In addition to the cognitive learning experiences such as writing academic essays, taking exams, doing projects, giving presentations and graduating, we found physical learning experiences including: learning to ride a bike, roller skating, climbing and gymnastics.
 Memories of places, times and events evoked by the music turned out to be vivid and extensive in range, with describing the lifecycle of frogs, the colours of lamps, and details of childhood family activities.
 The range of arts featured learning experiences related to painting and calligraphy, dance, drama, poetry, film and storytelling, suggesting an aesthetic dimension: ‘artists …they love the beauty and they feel more beautiful from the product’; ‘experience with companion…being able to see the beauty of the different aspects’.

-In a dimension of morality, values and personal development participants highlighted aspects of character such as optimism, honesty, keeping faith, avoiding hubris, trusting others and always learning to try.
+In a dimension of morality, values and personal development, participants highlighted aspects of character such as optimism, honesty, keeping faith, avoiding hubris, trusting others and always learning to strive hard.
 Learning wider life-lessons included the need to retain a positive perspective on life, coming to terms with human nature, and the importance of family.
 Music is by nature very closely linked to emotion, and to a whole range of emotions (Meyer, 1956).
 Participants spontaneously affirmed this linkage: ‘I often tie emotions and music together’, ‘I’m tying emotions and experience a lot to music’.
 Experiences of learning emotions and of affective roles in learning permeated a surprising range of responses .
-The music unlocked memories of learning to manage stress, of coping with depression and despair, dealing with loss and loneliness, but also of experiencing tenderness and peacefulness, love, joy, empathy and hope, reveals the potential of affective dimensions of using a Da Capo technique.
+The music unlocked memories of learning to manage stress, of coping with depression and despair, dealing with loss and loneliness, but also of experiencing tenderness and peacefulness, love, joy, empathy and hope.
+The Da Capo technique allows potential exploration of affective dimensions.
+We conclude that it encourages a multi-dimensional exploration of narrated content and a multi-modal approach to qualitative research development.